alaiacano/changelog-cli/README.md

 This is a simple utility to manage Changelogs.
+Consider it in alpha for now, until there are tests.

 It was inspired by two things: